alibaba-edu/mpc4j/README.md

 ## Some Implementations of our Work

-- Package `psu` in `mpc4j-s2pc-pso` contains the implementation of our paper ["Optimal Private Set Union from Multi-Query Reverse Private Membership Test"](https://eprint.iacr.org/2022/358.pdf).
+Package `pmid` in `mpc4j-s2pc-pso` contains the implementation of our paper "Efficient Private Multiset ID Protocols and Applications to Private Multiset Operations" (manuscript).
+The configuration files are under `conf/pmid` in `mpc4j-s2pc-pso`.
+We are still updating the paper.
+We will release the final version when possible.

+Our paper ["Linear Private Set Union from Multi-Query Reverse Private Membership Test"](https://eprint.iacr.org/2022/358.pdf) was accepted to USENIX Security 2023.
+Package `psu` in `mpc4j-s2pc-pso` contains the implementation of this paper.
 The configuration files are under `conf/psu` in `mpc4j-s2pc-pso`.
 Just run `java -jar mpc4j-s2pc-pso-X.X.X-jar-with-dependencies.jar conf_file_name.txt` separately on two platforms with direct network connections (using the network channel assigned in config files) or on two terminals in one platform (using local network 127.0.0.1).

-- Module `mpc4j-sml-opboost` contains the implementation of our paper "OpBoost: A Vertical Federated Tree Boosting Framework Based on Order-Preserving Desensitization" (manuscript).
+Our paper ["OpBoost: A Vertical Federated Tree Boosting Framework Based on Order-Preserving Desensitization"](https://arxiv.org/abs/2210.01318) was accpeted to VLDB 2023.
+Module `mpc4j-sml-opboost` contains the implementation of this paper.
 The configuration files are under `conf` in `mpc4j-sml-opboost`.
-The paper is under review.
-We will release the final version when possible.
-- Package `pmid` in `mpc4j-s2pc-pso` contains the implementation of our paper "Efficient Private Multiset ID Protocols and Applications to Private Multiset Operations" (manuscript).
-The configuration files are under `conf/pmid` in `mpc4j-s2pc-pso`.
-We are still updating the paper.
-We will release the final version when possible.
+Like `psu`, just run `java -jar mpc4j-s2pc-pso-X.X.X-jar-with-dependencies.jar conf_file_name.txt` separately on two platforms with direct network connections (using the network channel assigned in config files) or on two terminals in one platform (using local network 127.0.0.1).

 ## References